Learning how to declutter your home can feel like a huge task, but trust me, it’s worth it to create a peaceful and organized living space.

 Ever wonder why organizing ideas on Pinterest look so amazing?
 It’s often because they’re neatly labeled.
 Label-making may seem like a time-consuming process, but it’s well worth the effort when you see the finished result stacked in your neat storage areas.

-When you add a label it adds a visual element to stacks of boxes.
+When you add a label like these erasable bin labels, they add a visual element to stacks of boxes.
 Even if you can’t see into the box or inside the back of a dark cabinet, you still know what items are in there.
 Later you aren’t wrestling through your organized space, searching for something you need and turning it into a mess again.
 You can read right where it’s at.
 A label maker really is a fabulous thing!

 7. Cut back on paper clutter by digitalizing your keepsakes